Inouye165/React-Photo-App/README.md

 ```

 This prints which Supabase-related variables are present and exits non-zero if required variables are missing.

+- Note: The `server/knexfile.js` development environment now defaults to a local sqlite3 database file at `server/working/dev.db`.
+This means the server will use sqlite by default unless you set `USE_POSTGRES=true` or provide `SUPABASE_DB_URL` (see `server/server.js` for the detection logic and behavior).
+If you require Postgres-specific features locally, set the opt-in environment variables or run a local Postgres instance for development.

 Security reminder: never commit `server/.env` or any real service role keys to git.
 Use repository secrets for CI and rotate keys if they are ever committed or exposed.